Nakrar/chext/readme.md

-Chrome extensions that opens images full-screen when you open their page in a new tab.
+Chrome extensions that, for certain image boards, opens images full-screen when you open their page in a new tab.